 - Emotional support animals are required to be contained within the privately assigned residential area.
 When outside of housing, they must be in a carrier or controlled by a leash. - Emotional support animals must be compliant with applicable vaccination laws.
 Students, faculty, and staff who intend, in conformance to this policy, to have an animal with them in campus buildings on a regular basis shall submit to the Office of Disability Services a copy of the animal's vaccination history from a Veterinarian or other authorized person to verify compliance with local ordinances.
 Emotional support animals other than dogs and cats must have an annual clean bill of health from a licensed veterinarian.
-Generally dogs must be at least 10 months old and cats must be at least six months old, be spayed or neutered, before being allowed to live in university housing.
 The vaccination history or annual clean bill of health must be submitted at the beginning of each academic year or upon update of the animal's vaccinations, whichever comes first. - Students intending on having an assistance animal in campus housing must provide notice of this intent prior to the housing application deadline for the applicable semester so that appropriate planning and arrangements can be made, and so that proper notice can be provided to potential roommates and suitemates. - The animal's excrement or other refuse must be disposed of by the owner in a prompt and hygienic manner. - Owners are expected to control the volume of their animal and quell any unreasonable loudness or excitableness.

-14 See applicable ordinances for the City of Ada.
+&lt;sup>14 See applicable ordinances for the City of Ada.

-15 This may include a vaccination certificate or a veterinarian's statement regarding the animal's health.
+&lt;sup>15 This may include a vaccination certificate or a veterinarian's statement regarding the animal's health.

 - Animals may not under any circumstances be permitted to jump on, lick, nudge, growl at, or otherwise engage another member of the campus community. - Animals must be properly cared for, fed, and be maintained in reasonable health with due diligence.
 The University will not be responsible for cleaning up after an animal, feeding an animal, or watching the animal for any amount of time under any circumstance. - The animal's safety is the student's responsibility.
 Ideally, the animal should be kept in a kennel, crate, or some form of cage like apparatus when students are not in campus housing.
 This prevents the escape of or danger to the assistance animal.
 Students are responsible for any damage done by their animal. - Service animals are not to be kept in campus housing during any period of time in which the student is leaving for a prolonged period of time.
 (For example, if the student leaves town for the weekend or a holiday break, the animal is to accompany the student). - o Roommates are not responsible for the care of any assistance animals. - Students are required to have a plan for their emotional support animals in case of emergency and provide emergency contact numbers. - A reasonable accommodation that allows the student an exception to the University's animal policy does not constitute an exception to any other policy.
-The student must abide by all other residential policies. - All roommates or suitemates of the partner/handler must sign an agreement allowing the approved animal to be in residence with them.
-In the event that one or more roommates or suitemates do not approve, either the partner/handler and the animal or the non-approving roommates or suitemates, as determined by Housing and Residence Life, may be moved to a different location. - Students must notify the Office of Testing and Accessibility Services in writing if the approved animal is no longer needed as an approved animal or is no longer in residence.
-To replace an approved animal, the student must file a new Housing Accommodation Request.
+The student must abide by all other residential policies.